What are Dental Implants?

 Dental Implants are an investment in your health as well as your appearance.
 A full set of teeth makes eating a pleasure again, making it easier to eat a balanced, healthy diet.
 A full set of teeth also preserves the contours of the face, keeping you from looking old before your time.

-There are several steps, and often multiple professionals involved in the placement of a dental implant for your best outcome.
+There are several steps, and often multiple professionals are involved in the placement of a dental implant for the best outcome.

 - Tooth extraction and bone grafting

 - Placement of the titanium root “dental implant”

 - Placement of the healing cap or abutment